Athos1972/baangt/docs/articles/AsynchronousAndCanonTests.rst

 By nature basically every test is asynchronous, because we always wait for a reaction of the System under test.
 In most cases, we're talking about Microseconds up to a few seconds.
 You'll not do anything special with waiting times up to a few seconds.
 As you run anyway 50 or 500 parallel sessions, it doesn't really matter.
 But what if we need to wait for e.g. 10 Minutes, 30 Minutes, 8 hours?
+We shouldn't waste resources (like CPU-Time and blocked processes) to wait for extended times.

 Polling vs. Events
 ^^^^^^^^^^^^^^^^^^